The Best Writing Tools for ESL Learners

 Mobile Keyboards with Grammar and Writing Assistance

-Have ya ever sent a message with embarrassing mistakes because you were typing on your phone?
+Have you ever sent a message with embarrassing mistakes because you were typing on your phone?
 For ESL learners, this happens way more often.
 But what if your keyboard could help you write better English on the go?

 Mobile keyboards with AI capabilities are revolutionary for ESL learners who do much of their writing on smartphones or tablets.
 The CleverType AI keyboard stands out in this category because it was specifically designed with non-native English speakers in mind.
 It doesn't just correct spelling—it suggests better phrasing, helps with tone adjustments, and even explains why certain corrections are being suggested.